A Glug of Oil

 Top Tips!

-• Crispy roasties do not have to mean you have to use duck or goose fat.
+• Crispy roasties do not mean you need to use duck or goose fat.

 • Now leave the lid off and pop back on an unheated part of the stovetop to allow the potatoes to dry out a bit.